asinck/CSE412/Phase_2/README.md

 -   Run the data generation python script, based on the data files.
 This uses a seed so that the same random data can be generated again.
 -   Delete the data files.
 Note that the `.zip` fill will remain.

-Data generation took a little less than five minutes on my computer.

 The following numbers of rows were generated for the following tables: